 Based on the 70% wrist’s cross-section rule, we can form a watch size chart pointing the most suitable case diameters for every common wrist.

 IMPORTANT!
 The watch size chart is only an indication of the preferable size, considering the recent tendencies in fashion.
-If the chart suggests you wear 36-40 mm watches, but you prefer slightly smaller instead, go ahead!
+If the chart suggests you wear 36-40 mm watches, but you prefer slightly smaller or bigger instead, go ahead!
 In the end, it’s up to everyone to decide what they prefer to wear.

 No matter what, consider the advice given and make your conclusions.